AkiraBrand/AkiraBrand.github.io/index.md

 ### About Me

 Hey there, I'm Akira.
-I'm a software developer, currently spending the bulk of my time building out frontend UI interfaces with CSS and HTML, figuring out the mysteries of NodeJS, and creating excellent UX design.
+I'm a software developer.
+I started my path in backend web development with Ruby and Rails, and I'm currently figuring out the mysteries of NodeJS, refining my CSS and JavaScript skills, and doing my best to not break the internet.

 ### Talks I've given